hamidrezavalidi/Political-Districting-to-Minimize-Cut-Edges/README.md

 3. the number of edges between partitions is minimized.

 For this problem, we consider multiple mixed integer programming (MIP) formulations.
 We solve them with the Gurobi solver.
 The code uses lots of "tricks" to speed up the computations (e.g., strong extended formulation for cut edges objective, symmetry handling techniques, safe variable fixing rules, different approaches for imposing contiguity constraints, heuristic warm start with GerryChain, etc).

+To run the code, you will need installations of [Gurobi](https://www.gurobi.com/) and [GerryChain](https://gerrychain.readthedocs.io/en/latest/).

 The input data is duplicated from Daryl DeFord's website: https://people.csail.mit.edu/ddeford/dual_graphs.html